bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Islands/SI_CH3_Island_Landscape.md

 | 31 - 70 | Medium | Several hours |
 | 71 - 90 | Large | Days |
 | 91 - 100 | Vast | Weeks |
-^table-OclIslandSize
+^table-Size

 ## Oracle: Island Terrain
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Islands^Terrain]]` | Guidance
 > The _Terrain_ of sizable islands may vary.
 Your initial results represent the dominant aspects that are visible on approach.
-Further exploration may reveal other characteristics. ^guidance-OclIslandTerrain
+Further exploration may reveal other characteristics. ^guidance-Terrain

 | Roll | Result | Detail |
 | :---: | --- | --- |